Equivalence problem

-The complexity and decidability of this decision problem depends upon the type of representation under consideration.
+The complexity and decidability of this decision problem depend upon the type of representation under consideration.

 For instance, in the case of finite-state automata, equivalence is decidable, and the problem is PSPACE-complete.

 Further, in the case of deterministic pushdown automata, equivalence is decidable, Géraud Sénizergues won the Gödel Prize for this result.
-Subsequently the problem was shown to lie in TOWER, the least non-elementary complexity class.
+Subsequently, the problem was shown to lie in TOWER, the least non-elementary complexity class.

 It becomes an undecidable problem for pushdown automata or any machine that can decide context-free languages or more powerful languages.